Home » Sweet & Savory Breads » Crescent Rolls

 • To Assemble: Line a large baking pan or two standard size baking pans with parchment paper sprayed with cooking spray.

-• Remove dough from refrigerator and turn out onto a lightly floured surface turning to coat kneading just until it's no longer sticky.
-Divide into 2 even halves.
-Using a floured rolling pin roll out each dough half into a circle similar to a pizza crust, ⅛-¼ inch thick (add flour to rolling pin if dough is sticking).
-Use a pizza wheel or pastry cutter to cut into 12 equal size triangles.
+• Using a floured rolling pin roll out each dough half into a 8-10-inch circle similar to a pizza crust, ⅛-¼ inch thick (add flour to rolling pin if dough is sticking).
+Use a pizza wheel or pastry cutter to cut into 12 equal size wedges.

 • Tightly roll each triangle beginning at the widest edge to form the crescent.
-Place on the baking sheet, point side down at least 2 inches apart.
+Place on the baking sheet, point side down at least 2-inches apart.
 Cover with a damp towel and allow to rise in a warm draft free place for 2 hours or until doubled in size (Rise time will depend on the ambient temperature.)

 • To Bake: Preheat the oven to 375°F. Uncover crescent rolls and brush with 2 tablespoons melted butter.
 Bake for 7-10 minutes or until lightly golden brown.
 Brush with additional butter and serve immediately.